Santa Ana Park (Makati)

 The Santa Ana Park was a horse racing venue in Makati, Metro Manila, Philippines which was operated by Philippine Racing Club until 2008.

 History

 The Santa Ana Park was owned and operated by the Philippine Racing Club which was established as the Santa Ana Turf Club in 1937.

 The Santa Ana course was an occasional host of the Presidential Gold Cup.

-Plans for the PRC to build a new race course in Cavite has been in place as early as 1996.
+Plans for the PRC to build a new race course in Cavite had been in place as early as 1996.
 The Santa Ana race course closed in 2008.
-In 2009, the club moved to the Saddle and Clubs Leisure Park in Naic, Cavite.
+In 2009, the club moved to the Saddle and Clubs Leisure Park in Tanza, Cavite.

-Ayala Land and Alveo entered in an agreement with the PRC in 2011 and the former site was developed into Circuit Makati.
+Ayala Land and Alveo entered into an agreement with the PRC in 2011 and the former site was developed into Circuit Makati.